-They are known to provide their podcasters with absolutely everything you need to grow your podcast audience, including hosting unlimited shows, managing multiple users per account, generating branded websites with a domain name, distributing your podcast, and viewing advanced analytics.
+They are known to provide their podcasters with absolutely everything you need to grow your podcast audience.
+Tools include hosting unlimited shows, managing multiple users per account, generating branded websites with a domain name, distributing your podcast, and viewing advanced analytics.

 Transistor truly allows you to scale your podcast as your audience grows, and you won’t have any problems building your audience.

 If you’re already using another hosting platform like Libsyn or Anchor, you can easily import your existing feed into Transistor.